Mulan, les? Britist empire?

 A downloadable game for Windows, macOS, Linux, and Android

-Gameplay tip: There's more lesbian content if you choose to eat lunch in the store.
+Gameplay tip: There's more queer content if you choose to eat lunch in the store.

 All the parts have been compiled into one file.
 Simply download the file and then open in the browser.
 Please let me know if anything is broken!
 I am dedicated to patching any bugs that might arise.